Meet Our Team

 Clinical Social Worker (She/Her)

-Adina Hauser is a clinical social worker with over ten years of experience working with adolescents, young adults, adults, and families.
+Adina Hauser is a clinical social worker with fifteen years of experience working with adolescents, young adults, adults, and families.
 Adina specializes in complex mental health, emotion dysregulation, addictions and concurrent disorders, parent coaching, and family therapy.
 Adina has also counselled parents whose children are experiencing early psychosis.Adina’s goal is to support parents and families as they navigate challenges due to mental health and/or substance use.
 Using principles of attachment, DBT, and Emotion-Focused Therapy approaches, Adina supports families in strengthening their connection to weather the storms that come with life’s interruptions and challenges.
-Adina’s expertise with youth / adolescent development provide a unique lens to understanding how family relationships change as youth transition to independence and assist families in sticking together during the hard times.
+Adina’s expertise with youth / adolescent development provides a unique lens to understanding how family relationships change as youth transition to independence and assist families in sticking together during the hard times.

-Adina gives psychoeducational webminars, trainings, and presentations on youth mental health, youth substance use, and how to support families through these difficult life moments.
+Adina gives psychoeducational webinars, trainings, and presentations on youth mental health, youth substance use, and how to support families through these difficult life moments.
 Adina was one of the first facilitators of Family Connections ™ in Toronto and has supervised peer facilitators for many years.
 Adina also teaches family therapy to students and psychiatry residents.

 Adina is a warm and skilled clinician who creates a welcoming environment within which to build skills, process feelings, and help clients become more effective in their relationships and lives.